ArneClaerhout/color_planar_graphs/README.md

 ### Showing graphs

 One can choose to generate graph images for the outputted graphs by `colorScript.sh`.
-This can be done by using the flag `--show`, followed by an optional value.
+This can be done by using the flag `-s` or `--show`, followed by an optional value.
 This value should be the format for the graph images.
 Possible formats for these images include: _emf, eps, pdf, png, ps, raw, rgba, svg, svgz, tex_.
 The default value for show is _svg_.